by Susan Flantzer © Unofficial Royalty 2017

 Clémentine and Victor initially settled in Brussels because the Republic of France did not allow pretenders to the throne to live in France.
 During World War I, Clémentine, Victor, and their children lived with the former Empress of the French, Eugenie, the widow of Emperor Napoleon III, at her home Farnborough Hill in Farnborough, Hampshire, England.
 Following the end of the war, the family returned to Brussels.
 Prince Victor died on May 3, 1926, in Brussels, Belgium.

 Clémentine initially remained in Belgium after her husband’s death.
-However, she was greatly saddened by a major political crisis in Belgium, The Royal Question, and therefore, lived the majority of the rest of her life in France.
+She was greatly saddened by a major political crisis in Belgium, The Royal Question, and lived the majority of the rest of her life in France.
 The Royal Question (1945 to 1951) concerned whether King Leopold III could resume his royal powers and duties as King of the Belgians despite allegations that his actions during World War II were contrary to the Belgian Constitution.
 The crisis was eventually resolved in 1951 by the abdication of Leopold in favor of his elder son King Baudouin I.

 The last ten years of Clémentine’s life were happy and peaceful.
 She enjoyed her many grandchildren and received the Legion of Honor for her 80th birthday.
 On March 8, 1955, Clémentine died at the age of 82, at her home in Nice, France, the Villa Clairvallou.
 She was buried with her husband at the Imperial Chapel of Ajaccio in Ajaccio, Corsica, the birthplace of Napoleon I, Emperor of the French.
 The Imperial Chapel was built by Cardinal Joseph Fesch, the half-brother of Napoleon Bonaparte’s mother Letizia, so that Letizia and any other members of the Bonaparte who desired so, could be buried there.